mrk21/cpp-webmock/README.md

 a_stub::a_stub(with_method const & method, with_url const & url);
 ```

-Specify a HTTP method to the `method` argument, and specify an URL to the `url` argument.
+The `method` argument specifies a HTTP method, and the `url` argument specifies an URL.

 A stub set by `a_stub` will be inserted to a head of the stub list.
-Then, when the client accessed, a stub matching the request will be found by linear search since a head in the stub list.
-Therefore, if it is found multiple, select a stub added after.
+When the client accessed, a stub matching the request will be found by linear search since a head in the stub list.
+Therefore, if it is found multiple, selects a stub added after.

 ```cpp
 a_stub("http://www.boost.org/").returns(a_response().body("response 1"));